RCODI/rcodi-blog/content/authors/604732-Bryan Jacobs/_index.md

 authors: Bryan Jacobs
 ---

-bio: I like new things and helping people.
+bio: I'm a senior at Purdue majoring transdisciplinary studies in technology and unmanned aerial systems.
+I'm currently learning about the advancing use of independent data lakes within industrial settings and the potential implication on laggards.

 interests:
-  - Abstraction
+  - Abstraction & Praxeology
   - Accelerating Change
-  - Binary Opposition
-  - Cognitive Values
-  - Fuzzy Logic
+  - Binary Opposition & Fuzzy Logic
-  - Theoretical CS

 social:
   - icon: envelope